-Passive voice happens when you have a sentence with an object in it -- basically a noun that receives the action -- and that object appears as the subject of the sentence.
+Passive voice happens when you have an object (a noun that receives the action) as the subject of a sentence.
 Normally, the object of the sentence appears at the end, following a verb.
 Passive writing isn't as clear as active writing -- your readers will thank you for your attention to detail later.

 Make sense?
 It's kind of a complicated thing to describe, but active voice makes your writing seem more alive and clear.
-Want to get into the nitty-gritty of passive voice?
+Want to get into the nitty-gritty of avoiding passive voice?
 Check out this tip from Grammar Girl.

 6) Dangling Modifiers

 I love the name of this mistake -- it makes me think of a dramatic, life-or-death situation such as hanging precariously off a cliff.
 (Of course grammar mistakes are never that drastic, but it helps me remember to keep them out of my writing.)

 This mistake happens when a descriptive phrase doesn't apply to the noun that immediately follows it.
 It's easier to see in an example taken from my colleague over on the HubSpot Sales Blog: